solowiej/Hibernate_Library/README.md

 Practical options:
 - listing books borrowed by the customer
 - listing books not returned by the customer
-- listing books they ARE still copying
+- listing books that are still available
-- listing books that no longer have copies
+- listing books that are no available
 - listing books that have not been returned
 - listing books that have been returned in the last N hour
 - listing of books that have been loaned within the last 24 hours